CycloneDX/guides/SBOM/en/0x10-Introduction.md

 security community.

 ## Design Philosophy and Guiding Principles
 The simplicity of design is at the forefront of the CycloneDX philosophy.
-The format is easily approachable to a wide range of technical and non-technical roles.
+The format is easily understandable by a wide range of technical and non-technical roles.
 CycloneDX is a full-stack BOM format with many advanced capabilities that are achieved without sacrificing the design philosophy.
 Some guiding principles influencing its design include: